23 Jun 2023

 The revenue from the solar farm will reduce fuel poverty by contributing towards the council’s own fuel poverty charity, the Warrington Community Energy Trust.
 With ongoing cuts to councils, it’s important that they find new ways to fund measures to tackle fuel poverty, including supporting community energy projects.

-The 15% of interest payments (as of July 2022) being donated back to the council by bond investors are being channeled into the charity – amounting to approximately £7,000 per month.
+The 15% of interest payments (as of July 2022) being donated back to the council by bond investors are being channelled into the charity – amounting to approximately £7,000 per month.
 As a result, the Trust has become more active in the community and is now looking to hire several new fuel poverty advisors.
 The new funds benefiting the charity will also go towards other forms of grassroots climate action in the community, such as ecology gardens in local schools and tree planting.

 Warrington has shown how the benefits from municipal bonds can multiply – not only directly funding climate action, but also drawing in greater revenue for more wide-ranging action in multiple policy areas.